fung-hkmu/SoftwareE_project/README.md

 # SoftwareE_project
-COMP 3500SEF 9-12/2024 - Group3 - Food Ordering and Tracking App
+COMP 3500SEF (Autumn Term 2024) - Group3 - Food Ordering and Tracking App
 # | Frontend |
 ## App Guideline
 1. Enter your phone number and password, and click the "Log In" button to log in.
 If you don't have an account, click "Registration" to register.